juliaguida/oystercard/node/intro_to_node.md

 * Feature testing with `webdriver-io`
 * Starting a web server with Express
 * Building an API with node
-* Consuming that API with JQuery
+* Consuming that API with jQuery

 ## Setting up your Node environment/starting a project